Objectness-Aware Few-Shot Semantic Segmentation: Introduction

 \section{Introduction}

 Semantic segmentation methods predict a category label for every pixel in an image.
 While there has been significant progress for this task using deep neural networks~\cite{long2015fully,chen2018encoder,zhao2017pyramid,chen2017rethinking,yuan2018ocnet,liu2015parsenet,yang2018denseaspp,zhao2018psanet,fu2019dual,fourure2017gridnet,sun2019high}, most methods require a large number of images with pixel-wise annotations for training.
-Such approaches are limited in that annotation collection is expensive and resulting models are constrained to predict only a pre-defined set of categories.
-Few-shot semantic segmentation methods, in contrast, learn to predict the segmentation mask of a novel object category in a \emph{query image} by observing $K$ images paired with segmentation masks of that object category at test time.
-This task is called $K$-shot semantic segmentation and each image-mask pairs is called a \emph{support image}.
+Yet, annotation collection is expensive and resulting models are constrained to predict only a pre-defined set of categories.
+Few-shot semantic segmentation methods, in contrast, learn to predict the segmentation mask of a novel object category in a \emph{query image} by observing $K$ images paired with segmentation masks of that category at test time.
+This task is called $K$-shot semantic segmentation and each image-mask pair is called a \emph{support image}.

 A promising trend for few-shot semantic segmentation methods~\cite{rakelly2018conditional,hu2019attention,zhang2018sg,zhang2019canet,zhang2019pyramid,nguyen2019feature,wang2020few,gairola2020simpropnet,liu2020crnet,tian2020prior} is to measure the feature similarity between every spatial location of the query image and the support images in order to determine which of its pixels belong to the same object category.
 Yet, such methods still struggle to perform well in all scenarios.
 One scenario is when the target object category has a large appearance mismatch between the support image and query image.
 For example, in row 1 in Figure~\ref{fig:intro}, the annotated chair in the support image (column 1) only matches part of the chair in the query image through feature comparison (column 3).
 Another scenario is when the query image has a cluttered background.
 For example, in row 2 in Figure~\ref{fig:intro}, the annotated sheep (column 1) match not only the sheep in the query image, but also a background region with a similar texture to the target sheep category (column 3).